weaveworks-guides/weave-net-legacy/vagrant.md

  * [Vagrant](https://docs.vagrantup.com/v2/installation/index.html)
  * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+## General usage pattern

+Most of our Vagrant-based guides adopt a usage pattern where one clones the repository first, the goes to a subdirectory with

+    cd guides/<title>

+then boot one or more VMs with

+    vagrant up

+and then, depending on what VMs there are, login with

+    vagrant ssh [<vm>]

+When we just say _"login to `vm-X`"_, it implies _"open another terminal, go to the directory of the guide and run `vagrant ssh vm-X`"_.

+In step-by-step sections of our guides you will see commands prefixed with the remote prompt of the shell, just as it will appear to you, but we do not show it when you are expected to copy several commands at once or run something on your local machine (e.g. `vagrant up` as it appears above).

 ## How we use Vagrant in our guides

 We always test using the latest release of Vagrant and most recent release of VirtualBox, so if something doesn't work,